leticialevleitao/leticialevleitao/README.md

 ## Hi, I’m @leticialevleitao 🌸
-- 👀 I’m interested in ESG and Product Management
+- 👀 I’m interested in Data Science and Product Management
 - 💞️ I’m looking forward to collaborate on social innovation projects
 - 📫 How to reach me ?
 Email me! > lasl@cin.ufpe.br